 Some symptoms & effects of prolonged severe anxiety:

 Having repetitive, negative, pessimistic and irrational thoughts.
 Feeling fearful, alert, on edge, and irritable.
 Lack of concentration.
-Difficulties with sleep and the ability to relax.
-Depression.
+Difficulties with sleep and the ability to relax and Depression.

 How Counselling can help to manage anxiety